mandrasch/ddev-wp-groundstation/README.md

 - Looking for a simple workflow to git-manage a child theme?
 - You want to try things first in a safe local clone of your site?

 DDEV WP Groundstation is a simple template which empowers you to work professionally with WordPress site clone in a local dev instance.
 The open source tool [DDEV-local](https://ddev.readthedocs.io/en/stable/) provides isolated development enviroments and has built-in support of WP-CLI.
-Your live site will be pulled to your local dev instance via the new and improved [DDEV Providers / pull](https://ddev.readthedocs.io/en/stable/users/providers/provider-introduction/)-feature.
+Your live site will be pulled to your local dev instance via the new and improved [DDEV providers / pull](https://ddev.readthedocs.io/en/stable/users/providers/provider-introduction/)-feature.
 Afterwards you can test all important changes locally.

 ![Workflow overview](wp_groundstation.png)
-<br>*While your live sites circling the web like satellites, groundstation is your mission control headquarter for wordpress development.*
+<br>*While your live sites circling the web like satellites, groundstation is your mission control*

 ## Requirements: